thenon-binaryguy/Library-Management-App/README.md

 4. HTML , CSS and Javascript (for frontend)
 5. Bootstrap CSS ( to make frontend better)

+## Contribute

+This app was created with the mindset of building a simple web app .
+If you would like to make it better , please add a pull request , i will be happy to incorporate the changes

 ## How to Run the app ?